 Interesting links and resources

 I’m very fortunate that my friends, colleagues, and followers of my work send me interesting links and resources related to my research, professional practice, or blog.
 These resources often help spark new ideas and directions and I’m grateful to everyone who takes the time to pass these resources along.
 If I post what you send me, I’ll be sure to credit you.
-You can pass along links and resources directly to interesting [at] erikchristiansen [dot] net.
 Please keep these coming!

 (The content on this page was inspired by Cal Newport’s website)